DUNE/dune-justin/docs/awt.md

 tested from this job.
 These final outputs are visible in the short Jobscript Log section at the foot of each job's page in the justIN dashboard.

-When the jobscript log is uploaded to the justIn allocator, it is parsed to extract the test outcomes.
+When the jobscript log is uploaded to the justIN allocator, it is parsed to extract the test outcomes.
 These are stored in the justIN database and visible on the pages for each site and storage accessible from the lists of [all sites](https://justin.dune.hep.ac.uk/dashboard/?method=list-sites),